Word@Work, Let God's Word energise your working day!

 Galatians 3:13-14

 Law, by its very nature, is designed to curse those who break it.
-The curse is simply a promise that bad things will happen to law-breakers.
-Although laws are designed for the good of society, and in that sense they hold the promise of good things in which each individual may benefit, people are not rewarded for keeping laws: they only have the promise of penalties when they disobey.
+The curse is simply a promise that bad things will happen to law-breakers (Deuteronomy 27:26).
+Although laws are designed for the good of society, and in that sense they hold the promise of good things in which each individual may benefit, people are never rewarded for keeping laws - they only have the promise of penalties when they disobey.
 Promised penalties are called curses.
-They are the weight of the law and the curse is activated when the law is disobeyed.
-Once guilt is proved, the curse of the law will be expressed.

 Pages